samhohcm/Robot-Kinematics-Remote-Worksheet-1/index.md

         <br><br>

-        Right click on the screen and then click -> 'Save as', Save.
-It will download a python file to your computer.
+        This link will download a python file to your computer.

         <br><br>